swiftlang/swift/docs/5 - Memory and Ownership Model.rst

 Runtime Optimizations
 ---------------------

 As described, ARC would be very expensive at runtime, continuously atomically diddling around with refcounts.
-The optimizer should aim to eliminate as many redundant refcounts manipulations as it can (and is one more reason that neither the strong nor the weak refcount should be exposed/accessible to user code).
-This can clean up a lot of redundant manipulation from local variables on the stack and trivial getters, for example.
+The optimizer should aggressively eliminate redundant refcount manipulations—e.g. from from local variables and trivial getters—whenever it can.
+These opportunities are maximized by the decision to keep the details of strong and weak refcounts hidden from user code. [#uniqueness]_

+.. [#uniqueness] We do, however, expose reference *uniqueness*, so users can implement Copy-On-Write efficiently.